AWS CLOUD: CDT FURTHERS THEIR MISSION WITH INTERVISION’S EXPERTISE

 From this agreement, InterVision can procure a variety of partners that include Commvault, Rubrik, NetApp, CloudEndure, CloudBerry and Palo Alto Networks.
 Since engaging with CDT, InterVision has configured a centralized account utilizing AWS Organizations to allow each Agency deployment to be implemented, modified, tracked and billed under the master account.
 InterVision was also asked to implement different cloud storage scenarios for the CDT team to allow them easy access to a working development environment as it hopes to play a role in supporting its variety of VHSS clients.

-InterVision delivered an AWS solution with the following features:
+InterVision delivered an AWS solution using our proprietary Cloud Migration Lifecycle Assurance (CMLA) program with the following features:

 - Amazon File Gateway provides a virtual on-premises file server, which enables the State Department to store and retrieve Amazon S3 objects through standard file storage protocols.